 WHO IS VKN DIGITAL?

 Vivienne Neale is a digital marketer and director of VKN Digital, which is a digital marketing agency in Hertfordshire, UK.
 We aim to help SMEs overcome marketing hurdles and create compelling digital content that drives results.
 If your website needs a refresh, new content, a rebrand, some general housekeeping – or perhaps you’re looking to build a new one from scratch – please get in touch via our contact page for a free Skype consultation.
-We can also help with SEO, design and social media.Tags: advocate marketing, word of mouth
+We can also help with SEO, design and social media.Tags: advocate marketing, marketing, word of mouth